PokemonAutomation/ComputerControl/Wiki/Software/DiscordWebhooks.md

 Paste the webhook URL into respective box.
 It will be blanked out just like a password.

-You can optionally enter a description for the webhook.
-This is only for your own purposes and is useful when managing multiple webhooks.

-For now, you can leave the Tags alone.
-These let you control what types of notifications are sent to which webhooks and will be explained in a later section.
+For now, leave all the other options alone.

 ## Step 4: Send a test message.